jeremycherfas/user/pages/03.blog/trying-not-to-feel-guilty-about-misunderstanding-shame/item.md

     enabled: '1'
 ---

 Garret Hardin's idea that the emotion of [shame can help to manage a common resource](http://www.garretthardinsociety.org/articles/art_ecolate_view_human_predicament.html) has always been a favourite for me.
 Up to 150 people, as Hardin suggested, can help one another do the right thing (for them all) by instilling a feeling of shame in transgressors.
 Seems he and I have been wrong.
 Not about the role of shame, but about what to call it.
-Brené Brown told me so in her TED talk, [Listening to Shame](http://www.ted.com/talks/brene_brown_listening_to_shame.html).
+Brené Brown told me so in her TED talk, [listening to Shame](http://www.ted.com/talks/brene_brown_listening_to_shame.html).

 ===